Accademia di Belle Arti di Bologna: The Accademia di Belle Arti

 In 1802 the Napoleonic administration founded a new academy, the Accademia Nazionale di Belle Arti di Bologna, in the buildings of the former Jesuit church and convent of Sant'Ignazio, built by Alfonso Torreggiani between 1728 and 1735.
 The name was changed in 1805 to Reale Accademia di Belle Arti; in 1815, following the fall of Napoleon and the return of papal authority, the academy was again renamed, to Accademia Pontificia di Belle Arti.
 After the unification of Italy it became the Regia Accademia di Belle Arti di Bologna.

 In 1882, administration of the Pinacoteca, the art collection of the academy, was separated from that of the school, and handed over to the Direzione delle Antichità e Belle Arti (now the Ministero per i Beni e le Attività Culturali).
 The two institutions continued to share the same building.

 With the educational reforms of Giovanni Gentile in 1923, the academy ceased all secondary education and became a tertiary-level institution; architecture courses were transferred to the University of Bologna.

 Like other state art academies in Italy, the Accademia of Bologna became an autonomous degree-awarding institution under law no. 508 dated 21 December 1999, and falls under the Ministero dell'Istruzione, dell'Universita e della Ricerca, the Italian ministry of education and research.

 In December 2008 students of the academy occupied it for a week; an eighteenth-century plaster cast was broken.

 The new Accademia Clementina

 The Accademia Clementina was re-founded as a learned society in 1931.
 It shares the premises of the Accademia, and has three classes of membership: honorary members; "effective" members, who are the teaching staff of the Accademia; and correspondent members.
 It publishes a journal, the Accademia Clementina.
 Atti e Memorie.

 Alumni

-Alumni of the Accademia include Bianca Bagnarelli, Oreste Carpi, Mario Tozzi, Milton Glaser, Vivaldo Martini and Carlo Rambaldi.
+Among the alumni of the Accademia are the painters Pompilio Mandelli and Ilario Rossi, the painter-engravers Luciano De Vita and Paolo Manaresi, and the sculptors Quinto Ghermandi and Luciano Minguzzi.